Paulmayock/rock-paper-scissors-lizard-spock/README.md

 This project was deployed using Visual code and updated were committed to Github to keep track of changes.
 The website is deployed using Github pages.

+### Deploy from Github

+- Log into your GitHub repository
+- Click 'Settings' in the main Repository menu
+- Click 'Pages' from the left-hand side navigation menu
+- click the "Branch" button and change from 'None' to 'Main'
+- The page should automatically refresh with a url displayed
+- Test the link by clicking on the url

 ## Credit

 - Code Institute's love maths was used for revision of how to write javascript for my project.